Sir Thomas Mackworth, 4th Baronet

-Sir Thomas Mackworth, 4th Baronet (died 1745) of Normanton Hall, Rutland, was a British landowner and politician who sat in the English House of Commons between 1694 and 1708 and in the British House of Commons between 1713 and 1727.
+Sir Thomas Mackworth, 4th Baronet (died 1745) of Normanton Hall, Rutland, was a British landowner and politician who sat in the English House of Commons between 1694 and 1707 and in the British House of Commons in 1707 to 1708 and between 1713 and 1727.
 He was a speculator in mining.

 Biography

 Mackworth was the only surviving son of Sir Thomas Mackworth, 3rd Baronet and his second wife, Anne Mackworth, daughter of Col. Humphrey Mackworth, of Betton, Shropshire.
 His father died in November 1694 and he succeeded to his estates, his seat in Parliament and the baronetcy.